molnarlin/learn-hungarian-for-kids-game/README.md

 ### 8.4.
 Supported screens and browsers
 ## 9. Deployment
 ### 9.1. via VS Code
+1. I had some problem with VS Code to deploy my code locally, so I cloned my repository to my computer.
+2. I opened the index.html and categories.html from my computer's File Explorer.
 ### 9.2. via GitHub Pages
 1. I connected Visual Studio Code with my GitHub account.
 2. I committed and pushed all of my new code regularly to GitHub.